Vegas clinches playoff spot with 4-1 win over Avalanche - Philly

 Erik Johnson scored for the Avalanche and Semyon Varlamov made 26 saves.

-The Avalanche are fourth in the Central Division but hold the top wild card in the Western Conference, just in front of St. Louis.
+The Avalanche are fourth in the Central Division but dropped to the second wild-card spot in the Western Conference, just behind Los Angeles, which beat Calgary.

+"I'm not going to talk about a first-round (playoff) matchup, we gotta get there first," Avalanche coach Jared Bednar said.
+"I would have liked to add another point or two tonight, but we weren't able to get it done."

 The Golden Knights wasted no time in extending their lead in the third period, when Erik Haula fed a streaking Theodore, who put one past Varlamov at the 1:31 mark.